 As mentioned previously, the Accessibility/Equality Plan is regularly reviewed.
 Sometimes physical adjustments need to be made to the learning environment and where possible this is done.
-However the school is housed in a mixture of building structures, some dating back to 1873.
-We have a range of hand rails and grab rails to assist children with mobility difficulties and ramps leading up to all main buildings.
+However, the school is housed in a mixture of building structures, some dating back to 1873.
+We have a range of handrails and grab rails to assist children with mobility difficulties.
 In addition to this, we have a disabled toilet.

-Children are provided with specialist equipment where appropriate including adapted scissors/rulers, sloping desks for those with motor problems, visualisers, overlays and coloured paper for children with specific learning difficulties.
+Children are provided with specialist equipment where appropriate including adapted scissors/rulers, sloping desks for those with motor problems, overlays and coloured paper for children with specific learning difficulties.